SolarArbiter/solarforecastarbiter-core/docs/source/reference-forecasts.rst

    models.gfs_quarter_deg_to_hourly_mean
    models.nam_12km_hourly_to_hourly_instantaneous
    models.nam_12km_cloud_cover_to_hourly_mean
+   models.gefs_half_deg_to_hourly_mean

 All of the above functions return weather forecast data, a *resampler* function, and a solar position calculation function.
 The weather forecast data may be supplied to a PV model and then resampled using the *resampler* function.
 This workflow allows for seperation of weather data processing and PV modeling while preserving the ability to use more accurate, shorter time interval inputs to the PV model.
+In the case of probabilistic forecasts, the *resampler* function also may define how an ensemble of deterministic forecasts should be translated to a probabilistic forecast.
 Finally, these functions return a solar position calculation function (rather than the actual solar position) to simplify the API while maintaining reasonable performance.
 (Solar position is only sometimes needed within the model